-- U.S. Treasuries rally on monetary easing and safe haven flows; - Yields on 10-Year U.S. Treasury bonds bottom out at 1.3%; - The EUR weakens substantially as the crisis centers on the European monetary architecture, and the FX rate bottoms out at 0.95 USD per EUR; - Risk assets are assumed to sell-off in line with the collapse in business sentiment and rising risk aversion: - Implied market volatility (VIX) peaks at 70%; - The S&P 500 market index drops up to 41%; - Corporate credit spreads widen significantly, with BBB spreads peaking at 5 percentage points; and - As a consequence of the severity of financial market disruptions, tensions arise in U.S. interbank money markets.
+- Yields on U.S. Treasuries rise moderately as a result of higher inflation and strategic disinvestments by major U.S. trading partners, with yields on 10-Year U.S. Treasury bonds peaking at 3.2% in Q3 2020; - The USD exchange rate depreciates against the EUR and other currencies; - Risk assets are assumed to sell off in line with the collapse in business sentiment and rising risk aversion; - Implied market volatility (VIX) peaks at 81%; - The Dow Jones Total Market Index drops up to 59%; - Corporate credit spreads widen significantly, with BBB spreads peaking at 5.9%; and - As a consequence of the severity of financial market disruptions, tensions arise in U.S. interbank money markets.

-In addition, DB USA Corp. also incorporated an instantaneous Global Market Shock ("GMS") scenario that impacts trading mark-to-market losses (reflecting large, instantaneous price declines across securitized products and credit exposures, with relatively lower shocks across equity asset classes), as well as exposures related to counterparty default losses, issuer default losses, and stressed credit valuation adjustment ("CVA") losses.
+In addition, DB USA Corp. also incorporated an instantaneous Global Market Shock ("GMS") that impacts trading mark-to-market losses (reflecting large, instantaneous price declines across securitized products and credit exposures, with relatively lower shocks across equity asset classes), as well as exposures related to counterparty default losses, issuer default losses, and stressed credit valuation adjustment ("CVA") losses.
 The losses arising from the GMS scenario occur in the first quarter of the projection horizon.